Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 10.5 Build a WSL Container Image

-KIWI NG is capable of building WSL images using the appx utility.
-Make sure you have installed a package that provides this command on your build host.
+KIWI NG can build WSL images using the appx utility.
+Make sure you have installed the package that provides the command on your build host.

 Once the build host has the appx installed, the following image type setup is required in the XML description config.xml: